Transport Heritage Grants Program

 For any enquires please email firstname.lastname@example.org

-Depending on the type of project (see Grant Categories section below), the following are eligible to apply for grants:
+Depending on the type of project (see section 5), the following are eligible to apply for grants:

-Organisations: Body corporate that is a not-for-profit or charitable institution established with transport heritage and/or NSW history or heritage as one of its objective and purpose;
+Organisations: NSW or ACT based bodies corporate that are not-for-profit or charitable institutions with transport heritage and/or NSW heritage or history as their primary objective and purpose;

 Category 1: Restoration, reconstruction or preservation of a heritage transport item (available for eligible organisations only)